 Richard R. Crowell has been a director since June 2002.
-Mr. Crowell is a Partner of Aurora Capital Group, a private equity investment firm.
+Mr. Crowell is a Managing General Partner of Aurora Capital Group, a private equity investment firm.
 Prior to establishing Aurora in 1991, Mr. Crowell was a Managing Partner of Acadia Partners, a New York-based investment fund.
 From 1983 to 1987, he was a Managing Director, Corporate Finance for Drexel Burnham Lambert.
-He serves on the board of directors of Tartan Textile Services, Inc., Anthony Inc. and ADCO Global, Inc. Mr. Crowell earned a B.A. from the University of California, Santa Cruz and an M.B.A. from the Anderson School of the University of California, Los Angeles.
+He serves on the board of directors of several private companies including Impaxx, Inc., Tartan Textile Services, Inc., and ADCO Global, Inc. Mr. Crowell earned a B.A. from the University of California, Santa Cruz and an M.B.A. from the Anderson School of the University of California, Los Angeles.